biomass-dynamic-models/biomass-dynamic-models.github.io/_pages/fitting.md

 \begin{equation}
 \epsilon_{..}^o \sim LN(-\sigma_o^2/2,\sigma_o^2)
 \end{equation}
 The $r$ and $K$ parameters of the logistic model are highly correlated, and their estimation is helped through the use of an informative prior or priors.
 We assumed an uninformative log-uniform prior for $K$, but an informative log-normal prior for $r$.
-The expectation and variance for the prior on intrinsic growth, with $E(r)=\exp(\mu_r+\sigma_r^2/2)$ can be constructed from available life-history data using the function \code{lhm::rCalc}, which implements methods described by McAllister et al.
+The expectation and variance for the prior on intrinsic growth, with $E(r)=\exp(\mu_r+\sigma_r^2/2)$ can be constructed from available life-history data using the **lhm** package, which implements methods described by McAllister et al.

 Log-normal prior distributions for the error terms are specified to have an expection of one, which gives an intuitive interpretation of the expected quantities.
 \begin{equation}